 1. Boost Client Motivation via Social Media

+How do personal trainers motivate their clients using social media?
 From sharing motivational messages, creating online support groups to encouraging clients to post their fitness accomplishments – your opportunities are endless.
 Because your clients already spend a lot of time on social media, this is the most time-efficient and direct way to increase client motivation.

 2. Motivate with Fitness Challenges